Research · SSRN-indexed · CC BY 4.0

 A Longitudinal Panel of GitHub Engineering Velocity for Venture-Backed Startups

 A public longitudinal panel of GitHub engineering velocity signals across 55 venture-backed startups in 20 sectors, spanning 5 quarters from Q2 2025 through Q2 2026 (219 startup-period observations).
 Below: 30 atomic findings from the paper, each cited to its section, each falsifiable against the public dataset.
+If your question is whether GitHub activity can surface startup momentum before a round gets crowded, this is the main evidence page.

 Abstract